Close Menu

 The latter duo offer up more than enough humor, but they each are also able to evoke some emotion, even if Johnny’s real concern is whether or not the Silver Surfer’s surfboard is attached, for obvious reasons that make perfect sense for Johnny Storm.

 The Fantastic Four: First Steps is a tough film for me.
 It’s a look at what the MCU can be if allowed to thrive without the baggage of television series homework or immediate tie-ins, but the film throws it away in the mid-credits stinger.
-Ultimately, this film, despite its unique visual design and place in time, being the beginning of Phase 6, Feige can’t help but make the first family of Marvel be a part of the larger MCU, even if it’s to the film’s detriment.
+Despite its unique visual design and 1960s period, Feige can’t help but make the first family of Marvel be a part of the larger MCU, even if it’s to the film’s detriment.
+Ultimately, this film succeeds when you forget about anything that came before it and whatever has been announced after, whether it’s opening up Phase 6 or not.

 If anything, this is a film that makes a case for the erasing of the cinematic universe that has begun to crumble under the weight and expectations of 10-year plans and tie-in television series.
 While we know it won’t escape the pull of Avengers: Doomsday, one can only hope that Disney and Marvel Studios will let the multiverse thrive without making us see everything touch and intersect.